beautybird/GateKeeper-Client-Server-Integrity-Layer/README.md

 GateKeeper – Client ↔ Server Integrity Layer

-  GateKeeper drops a hardened Edge Function in front of your backend and gives your Flutter & iOS apps a cryptographically signed "handshake" on every request.
+  GateKeeper drops a hardened Edge Function in front of your backend and gives your Flutter, iOS & React Native apps a cryptographically signed "handshake" on every request.

 Each version of GateKeeper(Basic , Advanced) deals with certain threats based on sophistication of the threat.